ultralightweight/qtils/README.rst

 Dedication
 -------------
-This library is dedicated to Pál Hubai a.k.a.
-Surfy my programming Master, who thought me how to code when I was a child.
+This library is dedicated to **Pál Hubai, Surfy**, my programming Master who spent countless hours answering my questions, providing code examples, and guiding me towards the right approach when I was learning programming as a child. *Thank you!*

 Documentation
 -------------

-Documentation is available at https://qtils.readthedocs.io/en/latest/
+- Documentation is available at https://qtils.readthedocs.io/en/latest/

+- See examples and usage in `examples and tutorials <https://qtils.readthedocs.io/en/latest/tutorial/index.html>`_

 Features